nikdoof.com

 Notion can export your data as a collection of Markdown and CSV files, but once you have that data you’ll quickly realize that the Markdown files are not formatted the way you expect.
 When using a database to store paged you can assign properties that you can use for key information, for example in my “To Read” database I have properties for the URL on Good Reads, the Author, and dates when I discovered, read, and finished the book.
 When you export this data out of notion it is pasted into the Markdown as just text.

 A very common format for Markdown documents, used by a lot of static website generators, is the YAML Front-matter, this allows you to assign metadata in YAML format to your document, and I think this should be the way that Notion exports its Markdown pages.
-By using the YAML front-matter it would be painless to take a Notion export and copy it into a Hugo setup to publish the pages outside of the Notion offered public hosting.
+By using the YAML front matter it would be painless to take a Notion export and copy it into a Hugo setup to publish the pages outside of the Notion offered public hosting.

 Conclusion